CircuitSoul/Credential-Cool/README.md

       Tor

 # Install Tor service
-    The installation of Tor depends on your system, and is detailed on the official website.
+    The installation of Tor depends on your system, and is detailed on the official website(https://www.torproject.org/).
 On a Debian or Raspbian, we use:
             $ sudo apt install tor
     To launch Tor, just run:
             $ sudo service tor start